 Mediation in the family law arena operates to bring parties together to reach an outcome in relation to all aspects of a relationship breakdown including divorce, finances and children matters.
 Parties are guided through the process by a specially trained mediator whose role is to remain completely neutral and impartial but to aid parties towards reaching a balanced outcome agreeable to both.

-As family solicitors, we have seen client’s benefit hugely from mediation but there is a caveat that can often hinder the success of mediation.
+As family solicitors, we have seen client’s benefit hugely from family mediation but there is a caveat that can often hinder the success of mediation.
 Realistically, both parties need to be willing and ready to engage in mediation.
 Without both individuals being cooperative throughout the process the prospect of reaching an agreement diminishes.

 There has been a government drive to encourage parties to engage with mediation and in fact, it is now a mandatory requirement for parties to at least approach a mediator to attend a Mediation Assessment Information Meeting (MIAM) before they are able to issue financial or children act proceedings at court.

 In reality, although the government is making efforts to keep disputes out of the court and promote mediation, the success will hinge on whether parties are actually ready and prepared to engage in the process.
 Sitting face to face with an ex-partner can in many circumstances be emotionally very difficult.
 There is often one party who may feel overpowered or uncomfortable which will inhibit sensible and balanced negotiations.